How Do DJs Find New (Unheard) Music

 When you have found a track that you really like, try to actively remember the track name and artist's name and see if the artist has released other tracks that you like.
 You can also do a broader search if you look for other releases or artists from the same record label.

 But this can also be done the other way around.
 You can also look at other record labels that the artist has tracks released on.
-Another great way to dig a little deeper is to look at the artist that has remixes made remixes of the music that the original artist released or artist which the original artist has had collabs with.
+Another great way to dig a little deeper is to look at the artist that has remixes made remixes of the music that the original artist released or the artist which whom the original artist has had collaborations.

 It is also very important to keep track of what you found which brings me to my next point.